 In our Meeting Investors’ Expectations thematic review in 2016, we found that while most funds we looked at were invested in line with their stated strategy, some were not being clear with their investors.
 In particular, the funds we came across that were not being clear were closet tracker and closet constrained funds.

-In summary, 20 of these funds were adequately describing how investors’ money was being managed.
-Of the remaining 64 funds, we are working together with firms on 42 of them.
-22 funds have already made improvements.
+In summary, 25 of these funds were adequately describing how investors’ money was being managed.
+Of the remaining 71 funds, we are working together with firms on 39 of them.
+Many of these funds are likely to update their disclosures to investors in 2019 following the release of Policy Statement 19/4 and 32 funds have already made improvements.
 Often, these fund disclosure changes were not material and only required clarification.
 Overall, £34m in voluntary payments have been made to funds and investors.
-Separately an enforcement investigation is ongoing against a firm.
+Separately one enforcement investigation has concluded, resulting in a £1.9m fine against one firm.
+One other enforcement investigation is ongoing.